 What is the Role of a NYAS Advocate?

 NYAS is one of the largest national independent advocacy service providers.
 We’re here for children, young people and adults across England and Wales who need someone to support them.
-Our advocates make sure that the views, wishes and feelings of vulnerable young people and adults are represented, heard and respected.
+Our advocates make sure that the views, wishes and feelings of young people and adults in vulnerable situations are represented, heard and respected.

 Our advocates can help a child, young person or adult to:

 - Speak up for themselves and make sure they are involved in decisions affecting their lives.

 - Understand what choices are available and inform them of their rights and entitlements.

 - Prepare for and take part in meetings and tribunals

 - Access other relevant services and signpost to additional helpful support.